 What are the best comedy movies?
-Humour is a very personal thing, but we’re willing to bet our list of the top ten comedies will stand up to scrutiny.
+Humour is a very personal thing, but we’re willing to bet our list of the best comedy movies will stand up to scrutiny.
 There’s something here for everyone, whether it’s full-on belly laughs, the best kind of tears, or cringe-induced sniggering behind your sofa cushion.

 The sign of a great comedy movie is not only its ability to make you laugh but to make you think and feel.
 From the slapstick satire of Borat to the spooky shenanigans of Ghostbusters and Shaun of the Dead, this list has it all.
-If you love farce, we’ve even included the surreal jokes of Monty Python and the Holy Grail, these comedies do just that.
+If you love farce, we’ve even included the surreal jokes of Monty Python and the Holy Grail and the mortifying Napoleon Dynamite.

-So, join us at The Digital Fix for some of the best comedy movies you should definitely consider watching the next time you need cheering up, or if you’ve watched them already, have another viewing party.
+So, join us at The Digital Fix for some of the best comedy movies you should definitely consider watching the next time you need cheering up, or if you’ve watched them already, why not have a viewing party?
 After all, laughter is the best medicine.
 So without further adieu here are our picks …

-What are the greatest comedy movies of all time?
+What are the best comedy movies of all time?

 - Happy Gilmore